 (DR Peary … Fiction p.25.)

-[DR subsequently discovered a fascinating hypothesis consistent with the striking fact that Hayes' longitude is exactly correct: he knew just where he was, and simply inverted a digit in his sextant double-altitude latitude observation, converting a nine into a six, thereby adding the 1°1/2 of latitude that created his “farthest”.]
+[DR subsequently induced a fascinating hypothesis consistent with the striking fact that Hayes' longitude is exactly correct: he knew just where he was, and simply inverted a digit in his sextant double-altitude latitude observation, converting a nine into a six, thereby adding the 1°1/2 of latitude that created his “farthest”.]

 The US' greatest polar explorer was also its top polar faker.
 After his earlier questionable claim of discovering a fictional “Peary Channel” (plus the 1st degenerate glaciers in history: Fiction p.46), Peary unsuccessfully tried (1899-1903) claim-jumping Otto Sverdrup's Axel Heiberg Land and re-naming it Jesup Land for his chief backer, M.Jesup.
 DR checked the original mss of the transit observations of the day of the supposed discovery and found that the only reported geographical point for which no data existed in the transit records was Jesup Land.